 - Failing to obey stop sign, traffic light or to yield right of way: 2 points

 - Left of center, wrong way or one way: 2 points

 - Operating a defective vehicle: 1 point

 - All other moving violations: 1 point

-If you complete a six-hour defensive driving course at a state-traffic school, you can remove two points from your Oklahoma driving record.
+If you complete a six-hour defensive driving course at a state-approved traffic school, you can remove two points from your Oklahoma driving record.